 The assumption of separate stocks is supported by oceanic gyres, which may act as juvenile retention systems, and by the location of recaptures of adult tagged fish (Hanchet et al 2008, Parker et al 2014).
 Most adult tagged fish have been recaptured close to where they were originally tagged, often within 100 km (Parker & Mormede 2015).
 However, tagged fish have also been recaptured having moved longer distances within Statistical Subarea 88.1(Parker & Mormede 2017a).
 Few fish have been observed to move between Statistical Subarea 88.1 and 88.2: Ten fish have moved from Statistical Subarea 88.1 to Statistical Subarea 88.2, and nine moved from Statistical Subarea 88.2 to Statistical Subarea 88.1.
-Additionally, some long distance movements of more than 2000 km been observed: one fish tagged in McMurdo Sound in SSRU 88.1M was recaptured after 18 years at liberty almost 2500 km to the northeast, in SSRU 88.2H; one fish was released in Statistical Subarea 48.4 and recaptured in Statistical Subarea 58.4.1 (CCAMLR Secretariat 2016a).
+Additionally, some long-distance movements of more than 2000 km been observed: one fish tagged in McMurdo Sound in SSRU 88.1M was recaptured after 18 years at liberty almost 2500 km to the northeast, in SSRU 88.2H; one fish was released in Statistical Subarea 48.4 and recaptured in Statistical Subarea 88.2, and one fish was released in Statistical Subarea 48.1 and recaptured in Statistical Subarea 88.2, and one fish was released in Statistical Subarea 48.1 and recaptured in Statistical Subarea 88.2, and one fish was released in Statistical Subarea 48.1 and recaptured in Statistical Subarea 58.4.1 (CCAMLR Secretariat 2016a).

-Tana et al (2014) compared otolith microchemistry signatures between the north of the Ross Sea (88.1B-1706 C) and north of the Amundsen Sea (88.2H).
+Tana et al (2014) compared otolith microchemistry signatures between the north of the Ross Sea (88.1B-C) and north of the Amundsen Sea (88.2H).
 Preliminary results found differences in the microchemistry of both edges and nuclei between the two areas, providing some evidence for separate Ross Sea and Amundsen Sea stocks.
 Pinkerton et al (2014a) compared carbon and nitrogen stable isotope values in muscle tissue samples collected from the slope and north of the Ross Sea and north of the Amundsen Sea.
 Carbon signatures were similar within the Ross Sea, but different between the Ross Sea and Amundsen Sea suggesting that they form separate spawning populations.
 Parker (2014) reviewed the stock structure of Antarctic toothfish in Statistical Area 88 including information from genetic studies, otolith microchemistry, stable isotopes, tagging, size and age structure, growth dynamics, and egg and larval dispersal simulations and concluded that there was no evidence to change existing stock boundaries.